XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/events.md

 Raised when the user presses the grab action button on the controller, indicating an attempt to grab.
 This doesn’t necessarily mean an object is within reach; it just shows that the user has pressed the button.

 ### ObjectGrabbing/ObjectGrabbed
-Raised right before an object is being grabbed (`UxrGrabManager.ObjectGrabbing`) and when the grab is complete (`UxrGrabManager.ObjectGrabbed`).
+Raised right before an object is being grabbed (`UxrGrabManager.ObjectGrabbing`) and after (`UxrGrabManager.ObjectGrabbed`).

 ### ObjectReleasing/ObjectReleased
-Raised when an object starts to be released (`UxrGrabManager.ObjectReleasing`) and when the release is complete (`UxrGrabManager.ObjectReleased`).
+Raised when an object starts to be released (`UxrGrabManager.ObjectReleasing`) and after (`UxrGrabManager.ObjectReleased`).

 ### ObjectPlacing/ObjectPlaced
-Raised when an object is being placed in a specific location (`UxrGrabManager.ObjectPlacing`) and once the object has been placed (`UxrGrabManager.ObjectPlaced`).
+Raised right before an object is being placed on an anchor (`UxrGrabManager.ObjectPlacing`) and after (`UxrGrabManager.ObjectPlaced`).

 ### ObjectRemoving/ObjectRemoved
-Raised when an object is being removed from its location (`UxrGrabManager.ObjectRemoving`) and once the object is removed (`UxrGrabManager.ObjectRemoved`).
+Raised right before an object is being removed from its anchor (`UxrGrabManager.ObjectRemoving`) and after (`UxrGrabManager.ObjectRemoved`).

 ### AnchorRangeEntering/AnchorRangeLeft
-Raised when an object enters (`UxrGrabManager.AnchorRangeEntering`) or leaves (`UxrGrabManager.AnchorRangeLeft`) the proximity of an anchor.
+Raised when a grabbed object enters (`UxrGrabManager.AnchorRangeEntering`) or leaves (`UxrGrabManager.AnchorRangeLeft`) the proximity of an empty anchor, meaning it can be placed.

 ### PlacedObjectRangeEntered/PlacedObjectRangeLeft
-Raised when a placed object enters (`UxrGrabManager.PlacedObjectRangeEntered`) or leaves (`UxrGrabManager.PlacedObjectRangeLeft`) a defined range.
+Raised when an empty grabber enters (`UxrGrabManager.PlacedObjectRangeEntered`) or leaves (`UxrGrabManager.PlacedObjectRangeLeft`) the range of a grabbable object that is placed on an anchor, meaning it can be grabbed.

 ## `UxrGrabbableObject` Events
 These events are raised for a specific [UxrGrabbableObject](/docs/programming-guide/manipulation/uxrgrabbableobject).
 They also receive a `UxrManipulationEventArgs` object, which will contain specific manipulation information depending on the event.
-Check the [UxrGrabbableObject Event API Reference](/api/T_UltimateXR_Manipulation_UxrGrabbableObject#events) to see how these properties are used.
+Check the [UxrGrabbableObject Event API Reference](/api/T_UltimateXR_Manipulation_UxrGrabbableObject#events) to see how the events work and how the properties are used.

 ### ConstraintsApplying/ConstraintsApplied/ConstraintsFinished